MIT Press: Essential Knowledge Series

-MIT Press is a distributor for Semiotext(e), Goldsmiths Press, Strange Attractor Press, Sternberg Press, Terra Nova Press, Urbanomic, and Sequence Press.
-In 2000, the MIT Press created CogNet, an online resource for the study of the brain and the cognitive sciences.

-In 1981, MIT Press published its first book under the Bradford Books imprint, Brainstorms: Philosophical Essays on Mind and Psychology by Daniel C. Dennett.

-In 2018, the Press and the MIT Media Lab launched the Knowledge Futures Group to develop and deploy open access publishing technology and platforms.

-In 2019, the Press launched the MIT Press Reader, a digital magazine that draws on the Press's archive and family of authors to produce adapted excerpts, interviews, and other original works.
-The publication describes itself as one which "aims to illuminate the bold ideas and voices that make up the Press's expansive catalog, to revisit overlooked passages, and to dive into the stories that inspired the books".
+Launched in 2011, the MIT Press Essential Knowledge Series is a growing collection of accessible, concise, and elegantly designed books that lie at the heart of the press's catalog.
+Written by leading thinkers, the books deliver expert overviews of subjects that range from the cultural and the historical to the scientific and the technical.
+These works offer foundational knowledge that informs principled understandings of the world.

 Colophon

-Since 1962, the MIT Press has used a colophon or publisher's logo created by its longtime design director, Muriel Cooper.
-The design is based on a highly abstracted version of the lower-case letters "mitp", with the ascender of the "t" at the fifth stripe and the descender of the "p" at the sixth stripe the only differentiation.
-In 2015, the colophon also served as an important reference point for the redesign of the MIT Media Lab logo by Pentagram.
+Since 1964, the MIT Press has used a colophon, or publisher's logo, created by its longtime design director, Muriel Cooper.
+The design is based on a highly abstracted version of the lowercase letters "mitp", with the ascender of the 't' at the fifth stripe and the descender of the 'p' at the sixth stripe as the only differentiation in the stripe pattern.
+The mark has been a reference point for designs across MIT, notably the 2015 redesign of the MIT Media Lab logo by Pentagram.

-In 2011, a custom bookcase in the form of the MIT Press colophon was displayed at the MIT Museum as part of the MIT 150 exhibition, commemorating the sesquicentennial of MIT's founding.

-In 2023, the Museum of Modern Art (MoMA) in New York City acquired the MIT Press colophon into its permanent design collection.
+In 2023, the Museum of Modern Art in New York City acquired the MIT Press colophon for its permanent design collection.

 Open access

-MIT Press is a leader in open access book publishing.
-They published their first open access book in 1995 with the publication of William J. Mitchell's City of Bits, which appeared simultaneously in print and in a dynamic, open web edition.
-They now publish open access books, textbooks, and journals.
-Open access journals include American Journal of Law and Equality, Computational Linguistics, Data Intelligence, Harvard Data Science Review, Network Neuroscience, Neurobiology of Language, Open Mind, Projections, Quantitative Science Studies, Rapid Reviews: COVID-19, Transactions of the Association of Computational Linguistics, and Thresholds.
+The MIT Press is a pioneer in open access publishing, a movement dedicated to democratizing global access to scholarship.
+Beginning in 1995, the press published its first open access book, City of Bits by William J. Mitchell.
+Now the press publishes open access (OA) monographs, textbooks, and journals while developing innovative funding models for OA programs.
+As of 2026, roughly 30% of the press's books and 50% of journal articles are open access.

-In 2021, the Press launched Direct to Open, a framework for open access monographs.
-In 2022, Direct to Open published 80 monographs.
-MIT Press Open Architecture and Urban Studies is a digital collection of classic and previously out-of-print architecture and urban studies books hosted on the digital book platform, MIT Press Direct.
+Through open book and journal programs, the press removes financial barriers for both readers and researchers.
+In 2021, the press launched Direct to Open, a framework for open access monographs that eliminates author-facing fees.
+Through D2O, 80 monographs were made freely available in the program's second year.
+In 2023, the press debuted Shift+OPEN, which transitions subscription journals to Diamond Open Access.
+Complementing these programs, the MIT Press Open Architecture and Urban Studies is a digital collection of classic and previously out-of-print architecture and urban studies books hosted on the digital book platform, MIT Press Direct.